dcalhoun/david-calhoun/app/_posts/2013-10-30-migration-to-jekyll-my-journey-to-understanding-yeoman.md

 npm install -g yo
-npm install -g generator-jekyllrb cd path/to/site/directory yo generator-jekyllrb grunt server
+npm install -g generator-jekyllrb cd path/to/site/directory yo jekyllrb grunt server
 ````

-Assuming you already have Node & npm installed (I recommend using [homebrew](http://madebyhoundstooth.com/blog/install-node-with-homebrew-on-os-x/)), that's all it takes to get a Yeoman-generated, Grunt-compiling Jekyll site running on your local machine.
+Assuming you already have Node & npm installed (I recommend using [homebrew](http://davidcalhoun.me/2013/12/16/developer-tools-homebrew/)), that's all it takes to get a Yeoman-generated, Grunt-compiling Jekyll site running on your local machine.
 I am utilizing the [jekyllrb generator](https://github.com/robwierzbowski/generator-jekyllrb) that I found via the Yeoman [community generators page](http://yeoman.io/community-generators.html).

 A nice thing about the jekyllrb generator is that it has built-in configuration options for including/excluding Sass, Compass, Bootstrap, H5BP & CoffeeScript — as well as other tools.
 This step-by-step approach to generating my Jekyll site through a Yeoman generator helped me understand the benefit of Yeoman generators.
 Creating & configuring my Jekyll site became very easy.